-- A desulphurized stream of the kerosene fraction; and - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties close to natural gas.
+- A desulphurized stream of the kerosene fraction that can go to jet fuel, diesel, fuel oil, and LHE; and - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties close to natural gas.

-PRELIM assumes a product yield of 0.2% wt for liquid feed rate and refinery fuel gas hydrogen content of 18.21% wt (Gary et al. (2007) and input from industry experts).
+PRELIM assumes a product yield of 0.2%wt for liquid feed rate and refinery fuel gas hydrogen content of 18.21%wt (Gary et al. (2007) and input from industry experts).